bitcoinsearch/scraper/scraper/README.md

 ### Testing with Specific Files

-During testing, you can specify a single file to be scraped for a particular source.
-This is helpful when you want to test the scraper's behavior with a known file or debug issues with specific content.
+During testing, you can specify specific resources to be scraped for a particular source.
+This is helpful when you want to test the scraper's behavior with known content or debug issues with specific resources.

 To use this feature:

-1. In the `sources.yaml` file, add a `test_file` field to the source configuration:
+1. In the `sources.yaml` file, add a `test_resources` field to the source configuration:

    ```yaml
    github: